Chris-pter/PostGIS-Plantation-GeoDB/docs/attribute_standardization.md

 ## 🌳Attribute Standardization Deep Dive
 This document details the mandatory attribute standardization applied to the four core hierarchical spatial layers: `boundary`, `division`, `section`, `block`, during the ETL process.
-This standardization ensures data integrity, query consistency, and compliance with established enterprise conventions.
+These standards ensures data integrity, query consistency, and aligmnent with established enterprise conventions.

 ### The core principles applied were:
 1. **Naming Convention:** All column names are converted to *snake_case*.